Are You Certain of What Will Happen?

 What a sales manager wants to hear is what is going to happen, not what they feel will happen, but what will happen.
 That’s the goal.

-Now there’s a lot that goes with this, but dig deeper in the question and you realize that in order to answer it there are tons of lead up questions you would have to know:
+There’s a lot that goes with this simple inquiry, but if you dig deeper and you realize in order to answer that statement there are quite a few other things you would have to know:

 The possible questions could go on and on.
 What the sales manager expects from the salesperson is to make sure they have properly addressed and solved the prospects needs.